Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

 \subsection{Concentration Results for Neighborhood Unions}

-This section states and proves that the number of attributes in the combined neighborhood of a subset of nodes is tightly concentrated around its expected value when $\alpha > 1$ and has a tight lower bound when $\alpha = 1$ and the subset under consideration is large enough.
+This section states and proves results showing that in random intersection graphs the number of attributes in the combined neighborhood of a subset of vertices is tightly concentrated around its expected value when $\alpha > 1$, and has a tight lower bound when $\alpha = 1$ and the subset under consideration is large enough.